FAUSWE-GROUP11/Rokku/src/raspberry_pi_intercom/readme.md

 ## Option 2
 You can apply for a server via [Free Mumble Server](https://cleanvoice.ru/free/mumble/en.html) by providing your email address.
 This server is supposed to be constant (i.e. no server expiration and no need to update server information every once in a while) and free forever.
 It can be an option for production level product, but keep in mind that there is no guarantee that the free server will always work.

-Another thing to note is that the free server provided can be connected without password.
-The password provided in the email is for Admin logging only.

 # Set up Mumble Client
 ## Option 1: `barnard`
 [`barnard`](https://github.com/layeh/barnard), an open source CLI mumcle client written in Go.
 It has been used in other mumble-related projects for RPi, such as [talkiepi](https://github.com/dchote/talkiepi) and [talkkonnect](https://github.com/talkkonnect/talkkonnect).
 Being a CLI client, `barnard` is easy to control via command line, and should be a good choice for our use case.